Emma George

 Emma George (born 1 November 1974 in Beechworth, Victoria) is a former Australian pole vaulter.
-She set twelve world records in a row in the late nineties, but she lost the record on 26 May 2000 to Stacy Dragila and was unable to recapture it.
+She held the world record from 30 November 1995 until 26 May 2000, setting a new record on twelve occasions, before being passed by Stacy Dragila.
 She was previously a trapeze artist in The Flying Fruit Fly Circus.
-She was coached by world-renowned coach Mark Stewart, who also led Steve Hooker to Olympic gold.
+She was coached by Mark Stewart, who also led Steve Hooker to Olympic gold.

 George competed in and won the Gladiator Individual Sports Athletes Challenge in 1995.

 George suffered a fall while training for the 1999 Seville Championships.
 She then underwent a number of operations on her back before finally announcing her retirement in 2003.